awgreene/YelpCamp/README.md

 * Prevent user from adding a comment if not signed in
 * Add links to navbar
 * Show / hide auth links correctly

+##Auth pt.
+5 - Show / Hide links
+* Show / hide links in the navbar

+##Refactor the routes
+* Use express router to organize all the routes

+##Users + Comments
+* Associate users and comments
+* Save author's name to a comment automatically